ldtcooper/atom-snippets/README.md

 1. Open up Atom
 2. Open the *Atom > Snippets...* option in the toolbar
 3. Copy and paste the contents of the [snippets.cson](/snippets.cson) file into your snippets.cson file.
-4. Save snippets.cson and enjoy these new snippets!
+4. Save snippets.cson
+5. Make sure to star this repo.